thanhtungvudata/thanhtungvudata.github.io/_posts/2025-03-16-cinemoodchatbot_update.md

 ensures that users receive tailored movie recommendations that truly resonate with their current mood.

 ## **Technical Details**
-Compared to the previous post, we only need to update date the `app.py` file for the chatbot:
+Compared to the previous post, we only need to update the file `app.py` for the chatbot:

 ✅ Setup OpenAI Embeddings, ChromaDB, and GPT-4o-mini LLM for conversational responses and movie recommendations.